Saffietty/gmod-addons/ttt_killer_notify/README.md

-# Killer Notify for Trouble in Terrorist Town
+# Killer Notify
+Created for Trouble in Terrorist Town Gamemode.
 Only on russian.